 In fact, in comparison to the figures of January 2020, the new mobile app installations of Instacart, Shipt, and Drizly were, 166% in March.

 At the beginning of March, the new installations of Instacart tremendously increased to an all-time high of the year.
-In more details, the number of new installations of Instacart was increased by 51% in February, and by 49% in the first three weeks of March.
+In more details, the number of new installations of Instacart got a hike of 51% in February, and by 49% in the first three weeks of March.
 Instacart has a huge reputation in the genre of food delivery apps in the USA, so you shouldn’t be surprised with such an increase in its downloads.

-Shipt, another grocery delivery app that is now owned by Target, also welcomed a great number of new users at this time.
+Shipt, another grocery delivery app, also welcomed a great number of new users at this time.
 In February, there was an increase of 34% in the new users while in the first three weeks of March, 37% of new users joined the app.

 The popular beverage delivery app Drizly also gets an increased number of downloads by 52% in February and 39% in March.

-Obviously, people are not looking up for only food to get delivered.
-When the restaurants or hotels were allowed to open for only food delivery and no dine-in then many people opt to get their favorites dishes or meals delivered to them.
+Obviously, people are not looking up for only food on their doorstep.
+When the restaurants or hotels can open for only food delivery and no dine-in then many people opt to order their favorites dishes or meals.
 It begins in February and then continued in March.
 For the food delivery apps such as Uber Eats, Postmates, GrubHub, DoorDash, etc. got highly increase during this time.
 In March only, the new installations for these four apps were more than 60%.

 Doordash got new users by the range of 53% in February and 29% in the March beginning, while the number of installations of the GrubHub app was increased by 54% in Feb. and 29% in March.
 The numbers were also in favor of Uber Eats, the company saw of rose of 30% new installs during this period.